geerlingguy/ai-benchmarks/README.md

   2. _How_ to benchmark the models (what context size, with or without features like flash attention, etc.?).
   3. What _results_ to worry about (prompt processing speed, generated tokens per second, etc.?)

+## OS / Distro Support

+Most Linux distributions should Just Work™.
+However, this project is most frequently tested against sytems running:

+  - Debian Linux
+  - Ubuntu Linux
+  - Fedora Linux
+  - macOS

+**For macOS**: This project assumes you already have the build dependencies `cmake`, `ninja`, `wget`, and `curl` installed.
+These can be installed with Homebrew using `brew install cmake ninja wget curl`.

 ## Llama.cpp Benchmarks

 _Most_ of the time I rely on llama.cpp, as it is more broadly compatible, works with more models on more systems, and incorporates features that are useful for hardware acceleration more quickly than Ollama.
 For example, [Vulkan was supported for years in llama.cpp prior to Ollama supporting it](https://github.com/ollama/ollama/issues/2033).
 Vulkan enables many AMD and Intel GPUs (as well as other Vulkan-compatible iGPUs) to work for LLM inference.